jefffhaynes/BinarySerializer/README.md

 ### FieldValueAttribute ###

 The FieldValue attribute is an abstract class that allows for the computation of complex fields based on either the value or serialized value of another field.
 This can be used to create hashes, checksums, and other complex fields.
+For information on custom FieldValue attributes, see [below](#Extending FieldValue Attributes).

 ### FieldCrc16Attribute ###

-The FieldCrc16 attribute is a built-in extension of the FieldValueAttribute that allows for the computation of a checksum.
+The FieldCrc16 attribute is a built-in extension of the FieldValueAttribute that allows for the computation of an unsigned 16-bit checksum.

+*Note that this attribute is only used during serialization.
+The CRC is not checked during deserialization.*

 ```c#
 public class Packet